Filters

 NETfacts

 **Summary description:** NETfacts is an intervention that integrates NET/FORNET indiviudal treatment with a community based intervention that involves all community members. **Access to the intervention manual:** Contact the NET Institute https://www.net-institute.org/ **Access to training:** Contact the NET Institute https://www.net-institute.org/ **Intended users/ Implementers:** Trained and supervised non-specialist provider **Therapeutic strategies:** Cotextualisation of the trauma memory, meaning making, collective memory **Intervention format:** NETfacts is a 5-6 session community intervention using culturally inherent communication methods to feed back composite narratives (anonymised and merged descriptions about the individual experience of a traumatic event) derived from indiviudal NET and FORNET sessions **Target population:** Traumatised communities **Significant effects found on symptoms of:** Reduction of rape myth acceptance, reduction of victimization and perpetration (via rape myths) (alongside reduction of trauma related mental health problem addressed with NET/FORNET). **Key innovative or differentiating features of this intervention:** Integration of direct intervention with community members based on composite narratives from NET/FORNET indiviudal treatments **Summary of Evidence:** Find it [here](https://www.pnas.org/doi/abs/10.1073/pnas.2204698119). **Different populations where the intervention has been used:** Rraumatised communities in DR Congo **Restrictions or requirements for its use:** The intervention was tested in adults 16+ yrs. **Requirements / qualifications for trainers and supervisors:** n.a. (status mid 2024) **Examples of implementation outside of RCT contexts:** n.a. (status mid 2024) Information provided by Anke Köbach on 21 August 2024.
-She is co-author if the intervention.
+She is co-author of the intervention.

 Author: Anke Koebach, Katy Robjant, Sabine Schmitt, Thomas Elbert, Samuel Carleial, Anke Hoeffler, Amani Chibashimba, Harald Hinkel, Maggie Schauer and Frank Neuner